peterweissdk/mariadb-galera/README.md

 ## 🤝 Contributing

-1. Fork the repository
-2. Create your feature branch (`git checkout -b feature/amazing-feature`)
-3. Commit your changes (`git commit -m 'Add some amazing feature'`)
-4. Push to the branch (`git push origin feature/amazing-feature`)
-5. Open a Pull Request
+Contributions are welcome!
+Please feel free to submit a Pull Request.

 ## 🆘 Support

-For support, please:

-1. Check existing GitHub issues
-2. Create a new issue with:
-   - Container version
-   - Configuration used
-   - Error messages
-   - Steps to reproduce
+If you encounter any issues or need support, please file an issue on the GitHub repository.

 ## 📄 License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.
+This project is licensed under the GNU GENERAL PUBLIC LICENSE v3.0 - see the [LICENSE](LICENSE) file for details.